edurant/edurant.github.io/advising/msml.md

 * Offering information for EECS courses is fairly firm but might change as of October, 2022.
 * Offering information is tentative for non-EECS courses.
-* The goal is to support the 5-year BS+MS combinations listed above plus 3-semester, 2-year, and 4-year options for direct admit MS ML students.
+* The goal is to support the 5-year BS+MS combinations listed above plus 3-semester, 2-year, and 4-year options for direct admit MSML students.